 Zombie Boards: Board Tenure and Firm Performance

-In this paper I show that board tenure exhibits an inverted U-shaped relation with firm value.
-The value and quality of corporate decisions such as M&A, financial reporting, CEO compensation and replacement, and innovation also depend non-linearly on board tenure.
-The results are consistent with directors’ on-the-job learning improving firm value up to some threshold, at which point entrenchment dominates and firm value suffers.
-The paper further shows that the inverted U-shaped relation remains even when holding board composition constant, suggesting that the benefits and costs of learning and entrenchment (above and beyond those driven by changes in board composition) change over time and hence affect firm decisions and performance.
-To address endogeneity concerns, I use a sample of sudden deaths of outside directors and find that sudden deaths that move board tenure away from (toward) the empirically observed maximum are associated with a negative (positive) announcement return.
+We show that board tenure exhibits an inverted U-shaped relation with firm value and accounting performance.
+The quality of corporate decisions, such as M&A, financial reporting quality, and CEO compensation, also has a quadratic relation with board tenure.
+Our results are consistent with the interpretation that directors’ on-the-job learning improves firm value up to a threshold, at which point entrenchment dominates and firm performance suffers.
+To address endogeneity concerns, we use a sample of firms in which an outside director suffered a sudden death, and find that sudden deaths that move board tenure away from (toward) the empirically observed optimum level in the cross-section are associated with negative (positive) announcement returns.
+The quality of corporate decisions also follows an inverted U-shaped pattern in a sample of firms affected by the death of a director.

 Keywords: Board Tenure, Firm Value, Corporate Policies, Learning, Entrenchment